How Car Dealers Advertise Car Loans for Very Low Interest Rates

-The dealer’s will tell you that we can get you 0% interest rate or 1% interest rate on the finance.
+The dealers will tell you that we can get you a 0% interest rate or 1% interest rate on the finance.
 But what you should really be looking at is the price of the car.

-Steven went into an local dealership to buy a new Toyota Camry Atara, the dealer offered him 1% finance.
+Steven went into a local dealership to buy a new Toyota Camry Atara, the dealer offered him 1% finance.
 Steven got a quote from the dealer for the vehicle with finance

 The details of this exact case study are below:

 In the above example, the vehicle purchase from a dealer has a higher 'sale' price.

 Below is the RedBook Retail Value of a Toyota Camry Atara for $30,000:

 This is also the retail value of the car, this doesn’t take in consideration the fleet discount a finance broker has access to, which could end up saving you even more.